30 October 2016

 Day One Highlights

-The first day of the show was a huge success with thousands of visitors treated to stunning displays, exciting live stage interviews and all things historic motoring.
+The first day of the Alexandra Palace event was a huge success, with thousands of visitors treated to stunning displays, exciting live stage interviews and all things historic motoring.

 Norman Dewis OBE opened the show to an eagerly awaited crowd in front of the iconic Jaguar XJ13.
 The legendary Le Mans car is being honoured throughout the show to celebrate its 50th anniversary.
 He then treated crowds to iconic stories from his illustrious career on the Live Stage presented by Goodwood Road & Racing, which captivated audiences.
 To round off his day at the show he also signed copies of his new book.